 Threat and Aggression

 Dogs, amongst other animals, have extremely heightened senses, vastly superior in many cases to human senses.
-When your dog is growling and the reason has been identified as threat or aggression, consider the potential threat.
-Taking into account the heightened sense of a canine, it is not uncommon for a dog to use it’s sixth sense to detect potential danger and threats.
+When your dog is growling and the reason has been identified as a threat or aggression, consider the potential threat.
+Taking into account the heightened sense of a canine, it is not uncommon for a dog to use its sixth sense to detect potential danger and threats.
 Scientifically, this sixth sense is little more than your dog’s other senses being far more acute than those of its human counterpart.
 If the tone of your dog’s growl suggests hostility or warning, you should consider if it is a repeated occurrence.
 If this behavior is displayed infrequently, you might be well advised to take heed of your dog and avoid the ‘trigger’ of their growl.

 If this aggressive growling is more common, toward every stranger you encounter or toward every moving vehicle, it is possible to establish a pattern occurring and recognize the behavior of the dog is unwarranted or at least in certain circumstances, undesirable.